-The Company is committed to manage occupational risks and hazards 24/7, guided with its core values thru its diversified, dynamic and resolute workforce of about 2,353 employees.
+The Company is committed to manage occupational risks and hazards 24/7, guided with its core values thru its diversified, dynamic and resolute workforce of about 2,807 employees.
 Because of the company's continuous intensive and extensive safety education and development to its workers, they tend to make safety a way of life, a culture.
 Making safety an essential part of the day-to-day grind in the mine site lays the foundation to a culture of safety that has significantly curbed occupational injuries and illnesses to the workers.
-Despite the limitations brought about by the continuing COVID-19 pandemic in 2021, the company was able to conduct 88 safety orientations and 88 safety trainings having its respective total of 1087 attendees and 1473 participants in a virtual or online training platform.
+In relation to the training needs of the current workforce, the company was able to conduct 62 safety orientations and 24 safety trainings having its respective total of 2,283 attendees and 1,569 participants.